 There are so many folktales and fables used by people to teach kids important life lessons.
-The enticing stories are used as the form of imparting the lessons.
+The enticing stories are used as a form of imparting lessons.
 One such example is the famous fairy tale of Little Red Riding Hood.

 This fairy tale revolves around a little girl named Red Riding Hood and an evil and cunning wolf.
 The fairy tale has been adapted into countless plays and movies.